 This level of functionality should be a user's choice.
 Setting initial focus to an element with a significant outcome might result in unintended data loss or system access.
 For example, don't set focus to the delete button when navigating to an e-mail.

-See Keyboard accessibility page for more details about overriding tab order.
+See Focus navigation for more details about overriding tab order.

 Keyboard navigation is typically supported through the Tab keys and the Arrow keys.